Average price of end of tenancy cleaningGet a free quote now

 - Whether you need the cleaning done on a weekend or weekday

-Average hourly rates of end of lease cleaners in Australia
+Average hourly rates of end of tenancy cleaners

-The average hourly rate of an end of lease cleaner depends on whether they’re employed (and their employer covers their expenses/tax/super) or they’re self-employed.
-Fairwork Australia has set the cleaning services award for employed cleaners at the following rates:
+The average hourly rate of an end of lease cleaner depends on whether they’re employed (and their employer covers their expenses/tax/super) or self-employed.

-But of course, an end of lease clean is usually a once-off clean completed by a contractor, so these rates won’t apply to you.
-This means they’ll need to charge you higher rates because they’re covering their own expenses, including:
+But of course, an end of lease clean is usually a once-off clean completed by a contractor so that these rates won’t apply to you.
+This means they’ll need to charge you higher rates because they’re covering their expenses, including: